zanatooo/zanaty-react-portfolio/README.md

 # React-Portfolio

 Being a web developer means being part of a community.
-I will need a place to share my projects not only if im applying for jobs or working as a freelancer but also so that i can share my work with fellow developers and collaborate on future projects.
+I need a place to share my projects and showcase them as I apply for jobs.
+I also would like to share my work with fellow developers and to collaborate on future projects.

 ## Introduction

-With this react portfolio application i am able to demonstrate my skills to recruiters when applying to software development jobs;
+With this react portfolio application I'll be able to demonstrate my skills to recruiters when applying for software development jobs;
-Now that i've completed multiple projects, my task is to create a portfolio, using my new React skills to set me apart from other developers whose portfolios don’t use the latest technologies.
+Now that I've completed multiple challenges and projects, my task is to create a portfolio, using my the new React skills to set me apart from other developers and to highlight all the new skills I develped during this intisive caurse.

 ## User Story